mui/material-ui/docs/src/pages/components/tooltips/tooltips.md

 {{"demo": "pages/components/tooltips/VariableWidth.js"}}

+## Interactive

+Tooltips are interactive by default (to pass [WCAG 2.1 success criterion 1.4.13](https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus)).
+It won't close when the user hovers over the tooltip before the `leaveDelay` is expired.
+You can disable this behavior (thus failing the success criterion which is required to reach level AA) by passing `disableInteractive`.

+{{"demo": "pages/components/tooltips/NonInteractiveTooltips.js"}}

 ## Disabled Elements

 By default disabled elements like `<button>` do not trigger user interactions so a `Tooltip` will not activate on normal events like hover.
 To accommodate disabled elements, add a simple wrapper element, such as a `span`.